 Outstanding writing and verbal abilities

-Interested African-American high school seniors may apply for the Onuoha Fellowship
+Interested Black high school seniors may apply for the Onuoha Fellowship

 Final deadline for applications to be considered for the 2023 cohort